abyanfalah/warung-makan-api/readme.md

 ## Config
 Change the value of constants in main.go to suit your need.
-Port can be leave blank, the app will automatically initiate the API at port :8000, and will iterate if the current port is used.
+Port can be left blank, the app will automatically initiate the API at port :8000, and will iterate if the current port is used.